markvanderloo/synthesizer/pkg/vignettes/introduction.md

 par(oldpar)
 ```

-By default, `synthesize` will return a dataset of the same size as the input dataset.
-However it is
+By default `synthesize` will return a dataset of the same size as the input
-possible to ask for any number of records.
+dataset.
+However, it is possible to ask for any number of records.

 ```{#synthesize_more .R}
 more_synth <- synthesize(iris, n=250)